-(Termination of Personal Status Litigation Due to the Death of the Parties) Article 27 (1) Except as otherwise provided, personal status litigation is terminated by operation of law if the plaintiff dies while it is pending.(2) Notwithstanding the provisions of paragraph (2) of the preceding Article, personal status litigation in which the subject matter is a divorce, rebuttal of the presumption of legitimacy, or the dissolution of an adoptive relationship is terminated by operation of law if the defendant dies while it is pending.
+(Termination of Personal Status Litigation Due to the Death of the Parties) Article 27 (1) Except as otherwise provided, personal status litigation is terminated by operation of law if the plaintiff dies while it is pending.

+(2) Notwithstanding the provisions of paragraph (2) of the preceding Article, personal status litigation in which the subject matter is a divorce, rebuttal of the presumption of legitimacy (excluding cases where the father is the defendant), or the dissolution of an adoptive relationship is terminated by operation of law if the defendant dies while it is pending.